 - Examples before M: Jamb, Lamb, Comb, Tomb

 - Examples before T: Subtle, Doubt

-2. The letter C is silent when used before the letter Z and sometimes when used before the letter L, the letter K, and the letter S.
+2. The letter C is silent when used before the letter Z and sometimes when used before the letter L and the letter K.

 - Examples before Z: Tzar, Czarina, Czechoslovakia